cllopes/reactathon/material/4_routing/1_react_router_basics/readme.md

 2. Native
 3. Core

-For the use in a React Web application you only need to the Web version, also know as *React Router Dom*
+For the use in a React web application you only need to the Web version, also know as **React Router Dom**

 ### Installation